dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 We did not anticipate that this capability would emerge, and made no modifications to the neural network or training procedure to encourage it."

-It's amazing, but not that unexpected; DALL·E and GPT-3 are two examples of a greater theme in deep learning: that extraordinarily big neural networks trained on unlabeled internet data (an example "self-supervised learning") can be highly versatile, able to perform lots of tasks weren't originally intended for.
+It's amazing, but not wholly unexpected; DALL·E and GPT-3 are two examples of a greater theme in deep learning: that extraordinarily big neural networks trained on unlabeled internet data (an example "self-supervised learning") can be highly versatile, able to perform lots of tasks weren't originally intended for.

+Of course, don't mistake this for general intelligence.
+The authors hint in the blog that DALL·E is "brittle" and shows much better results on some prompts than others.